A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

+\autoref{tab:lightweight_models} compares the above mentioned lightweight models based on Giga Floating-point Operations Per Second (GFLOPs), number of parameters, and FPS Frames Per Second (FPS).
+These metrics provide a detailed evaluation of each model's computational efficiency, complexity and speed respectively.
+MUCM-Net proposed by Yuan \textit{et al.} \cite{ yuan2024mucmnetmambapowereducmnet} is an efficient model which combines Mamba State-Space Models with UCM-Net architecture to improve segmentation and feature learning.
+In this model, Mamba-UCM is optimized for mobile deployment, providing high accuracy with minimal computational requirements (approximately $0.055 - 0.064$ GFLOPs and $0.071 - 0.139M$ parameters).
 LightCF-Net proposed by Ji \textit{et al.} \cite{bioengineering11060545} is a novel and efficient lightweight architecture used as a long-range context fusion network for real-time polyp segmentation.
 A new FAEncoder module has been developed, merging Large Kernel Attention (LKA) with channel attention mechanisms to extract deep representational features of polyps and uncover long-range relationships.
-Furthermore, a novel Visual Attention Mamba Module (VAM) module has been integrated into skip connections to capture extensive contextual dependencies from encoder-extracted features, prioritizing crucial information and mitigating background noise interference using attention mechanisms.
-Evaluation is done on four polyp segmentation datasets which showcases its operational efficiency and segmentation accuracy compared to leading lightweight polyp segmentation networks.
-While this method achieves good results in segmentation task, the complexity of the medical environment and limitations of labeled data during training pose challenges, preventing it from fully meeting the demands of medical applications.
-The model features 1.52 M parameters, operates at 3.25 GFLOPs, and achieves a frame rate of 33 FPS.
+Furthermore, a novel Visual Attention Mamba Module (VAM) module has been integrated into skip connections to capture extensive contextual dependencies from encoder-extracted features.
 Chen \textit{et al.} \cite{Chen2024MiMISTDMF} proposed MiM-ISTD for Infrared Small Target Detection (ISTD).
 It utilizes Mamba to effectively capture both local and global information from the given data.
 This approach ensures higher efficiency with very less computational costs.

-Experiments conducted on NUAA-ISTD and IRSTD-1k datasets, where MiM-ISTD demonstrated superior performance in terms of both accuracy and efficiency compared to other related methods.
-MiM-ISTD is ten times faster than the state-of-the-art method and it reduced GPU memory usage by 73.4\% during high resolution image testing.
+From this Section \ref{subsec:light}, UltraLight VM-UNet emerges as the efficient model in terms of both size and speed, using just 0.049M parameters and 0.060 GFLOPs.
+It achieves this through its Parallel Vision Mamba (PVM) design, which handles deep feature processing effectively.
+By combining Mamba with residual connections, the model captures long-range spatial relationships without adding extra complexity.
+In comparison, the Transformer-based models \cite{aghdam2022attentionswinunetcrosscontextual, ruan2023egeunetefficientgroupenhanced} are much larger and more demanding.
+This makes UltraLight VM-UNet a more practical choice for resource-constrained medical applications.